Arnold Morgado

-Arnold T. Morgado, Jr. (born March 27, 1952) was a professional football running back in the NFL for the Kansas City Chiefs.
+Arnold T. Morgado Jr. (born March 27, 1952) was a professional football running back in the National Football League (NFL) for the Kansas City Chiefs.
 He graduated from Punahou School in 1971; in 1994, he was inducted into the Punahou Athletic Hall of Fame.

 Morgado later entered politics, serving in the Hawaii House of Representatives and then on the Honolulu City Council as its chairman.